tmylk/when-is-it-kata-with-langchain/tasklist.md

-Over all task:
-What day is today?
-How many days are left until the next Berlin Data Crafters meetup?
+Overall task: Create a tool to answer questions where the answer to that question is a date.

+- [ ] API keys
+  - [ ] Put your OpenAI and CohereAI API codes into .env.dev
+  - [ ] Rename .env.dev to .env

-- [x] Output data format first draft
+- [x] Output data format function first draft
     - [x] write a failing test to check if LLM returns date in the format that our Pydantic object expects
     - [x] write first draft of a function